 The Wheatley Housing Group Limited has a 50:50 share in City Building (Glasgow) LLP with Glasgow City Council.
 The joint venture provides repairs and investment services to the Group subsidiaries in the west of Scotland.

-During the year GHA held nomination rights to a directorship of Transforming Communities: Glasgow ("TC:G").
-Bernadette Hewitt serves as a GHA nominated director on the board of TC:G.
+During the year GHA held nomination rights to a directorship of Transforming Communities: Glasgow ("TC:G?").
+Bernudette Hewitt serves as a GHA nominaled director on the board of TC:G.

-During the year GHA held nomination rights to a directorship of Scotcash CIC.
-These rights allow GHA to nominate up to two directors to the board of Scotcash with Steven Henderson serving on the board during the year.
+GHA to nominate up to two directors to the board of Scottash with Steven Henderson serving on During the year GHA hold nomination rights to a directorship of Soutcash CIC.
+These rights allow the board during the year.

-28. Cash Flow Analysis
+28, Cash Flow Analysis